 It’s possible to visit the caves, but it’s not allowed to settle for the night.

 The caves are open from 10 am to 7 pm (from 6 to 7 is the best time to visit).
-I

-f you are an EU citizen under 25 and show proof of ID, access is free.
+If you are an EU citizen under 25 and show proof of ID, access is free.
 Reduced fees apply to senior citizens, journalists, and other categories.

-It’s important to be careful during the visit.
+It’s essential to be careful during the visit.
 Yes, you will see people climbing the different levels of the caves, but I wonder if that is simply a consequence of the caves being right by the beach.

 I suggest you pack a pair of tennis shoes to visit.